-Loyola recognizes the impact of global climate change to vulnerable populations and ecosystems around the world and in our backyard.
+Loyola recognizes the impact of global climate change on vulnerable populations and ecosystems around the world and in our backyard.
 Researchers are exploring climate change’s impact on natural and social systems from Chicago to Alaska to Vietnam.
 Locally we are reducing our footprint and making our community more resilient through human networks and the built infrastructure.

 Greenhouse Gas Inventories